mauriciovieira/mauriciovieira/README.md

 ![Poster Salvador](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a5/Salvador_Brazil_skyline_%28cropped%29.jpg/640px-Salvador_Brazil_skyline_%28cropped%29.jpg)

-I began programming in the 90's, years before studying Computer Science at Federal University of Bahia in 1999.
-My first software development internship began in 2000, and my career in software development spans more than 15 years.
+I began programming in the 90's, years before starting my studies in Computer Science at Federal University of Bahia (1999-2005).
+My first internship began in 2000, and my career in software development spans more than 15 years.

 I have been working for clients around the globe, and developing business at https://omnicode.solutions, my sole proprietorship consulting company based in Brazil.